metarex-media/mrx-tool/HELP.md

 ## Suggested workflow for encoding

+This section takes you through using mrx-tool for encoding groups of metadata files as MRX files.

 The recommended workflow for encoding mrx files using this tool, is to generate your metadata channels into an ordered file system with format described below.
-Then using the CLI, encode that file system as an mrx file, ensuring to declare the frame rates of in the configuration file.
+Then using the CLI, encode that file system as an mrx file, making sure to declare the frame rates of the metadata in the [configuration file](#configuration).

-The default frame rate is 24 fps if no configuration is found.
-The first frame wrapped metadata encountered in the encoding process sets the frame rate for the rest of the frame wrapped data.
-So ensure the quickest metadata is declared first, to avoid timing issues.

 When generating your data into the file system, for it to be encoded, the following file system layout is to be used.
 The folder naming layout has a